needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 If the image is too bright, the output tensor might be using values from 0 to 255 instead of values from 0 to 1.
 You can use [Edit a model](edit-a-model.md) to remap the values in the output tensor before you call `RenderToScreen`.

 The following script uses a model to change a texture, then copies the result to the screen.
-You can set `modelAsset` to one of the [style transfer models](https://github.com/onnx/models/tree/main/validated/vision/style_transfer/fast_neural_style) from ONNX, and `inputImage` to a texture.
+You can set `modelAsset` to one of the [style transfer models](https://github.com/onnx/models/tree/main/validated/vision/style_transfer/fast_neural_style) from ONNX and `inputImage` to a texture.
 [Check the Texture import settings](convert-texture-to-tensor.md) to make sure the texture matches the shape and layout the model needs.

 ```
 using UnityEngine;